typelevel/fs2/site/src/concurrency-primitives.md

 ### Single Publisher / Multiple Subscriber

-Having a Kafka like system built on top of concurrency primitives is possible by making use of `Topic[F, A]`.
-In this more complex example, we will also show you how to make use of a `Signal[F, A]` to interrupt a scheduled Stream.
+Having a Kafka like system built on top of concurrency primitives is possible by making use of `fs2.async.mutable.Topic[F, A]`.
+In this more complex example, we will also show you how to make use of a `fs2.async.mutable.Signal[F, A]` to interrupt a scheduled Stream.

+The program ends after 15 seconds when the signal interrupts the publishing of more events given that the final streaming merge halts on the end of its left stream (the publisher).

+- Subscriber #1 should receive 15 events + the initial empty event
+- Subscriber #2 should receive 10 events
+- Subscriber #3 should receive 5 events

 ```scala
 import cats.effect.{Effect, IO}